 - reducing alarm to where it can be felt

 - helping a child grow out of impulsiveness

 - helping a child find a place of rest

 - attachment as the womb of maturation

 The tuition fee for taking Making Sense of Attention Problems through continuing education is $125.
-This includes a virtual campus student pass of three months to access the videocourse material as well as other supporting materials.
+This includes a virtual campus student pass of four months to access the videocourse material as well as other supporting materials.
 If a personal copy of the DVD set is desired, the tuition fee is $175.

 The tuition fees for live courses arranged by individual Neufeld Course Facilitators or by other agencies are set independently and may differ from course to course.